myna/help/api/experiment-record.md

 ## JSONP

 A GET variant of the endpoint makes it easier to upload information about a single view or reward using JSONP.
-A `callback` parameter can be provided to the GET variant to specify the JSONP function name.
+This endpoint accepts several URL parameters:

+- The `typename` parameter must be one of `view` or `reward`, specifying the type of information included in the request.
+- The `variant` parameter gives the ID of the variant that is affected.
+- The `reward` parameter, if present, specifies the reward the variant receives.
+- The `apikey` parameter gives the API key used to authorise the action.
+- If a `callback` parameter is provided, the JSON response is wrapped in a call to the callback function.
+Otherwise the response is plain JSON.

 {% highlight http %}
-GET /v2/experiment/aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa/record?variant=variant1&amount=1.0&callback=myCallback HTTP/1.1
+GET /v2/experiment/aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa/record?variant=variant1&amount=1.0&callback=myCallback&typename=reward&apikey=bbbbbbbb-bbbb-bbbb-bbbb-bbbbbbbbbbbb HTTP/1.1
 {% endhighlight %}

 {% highlight http %}